-My flower paintings are composed of simple geometric translations of flower petals, stems and blossoms, and yet still maintain a recognizable flower image.
+My flower art paintings and wall sculpture are composed of simple geometric translations of flower petals, stems, and blossoms, and yet still maintain a recognizable flower image.
 The color compositions are experiments in color combinations and juxtaposition in my art for schools, homes, and offices in Cincinnati, Ohio.

-These flower studies allow me to escape the city and explore the countryside again.
-I am very present when I paint these, lost in a sea of color.
+TThese flower studies allow me to escape the city and explore the countryside again.
+I am very present when I paint these, lost in a sea of color with each garden painting.

-I try to recreate the emotions of standing in a field of color, that feeling of awe created, by the vivid and delicate of different parts of a flower and sees its beauty and feel its life.
-Small, simple, delicate petals bursting forth with spirit and joy.
+I try to recreate the emotions of standing in a field of color, that feeling of awe created, by the vivid and delicate of different parts of a flower and see its beauty and feel its life.
+Small, simple, delicate petals are bursting forth with spirit and joy.
 My art for schools and hospitals complement the skies, and the wind, and the sunlight, they please birds and wildlife that witness it, taste it or brush by it!
 They satisfy the bees who pollinate them and the hummingbirds that steal their nectar.
-Flowers give pleasure to much of the natural world with their small unassuming stature!
+Flower art gives pleasure to much of the natural world with their small, unassuming stature!

-I get pleasure in capturing the colors and the feeling that flowers evoke – trying to anticipate which colors and shapes will work well next to each other, trying to consider the positive and negative spaces, trying to create the beauty that is innate in the wild spaces, and the patterns that exists in the ordered spaces of parks and gardens.
+I get pleasure in capturing the colors and the feeling that flower paintings evoke – trying to anticipate which colors and shapes will work well next to each other, trying to consider the positive and negative spaces, trying to create the beauty that is innate in the wild spaces, and the patterns that exist in the ordered spaces of parks and gardens.

 I try to pass that vibrant experience on to the viewer in my flower art and wall sculptures.

 -Ursula Roma 2016